 What is this course about?

-The course is developed and endorsed by TSiBA Education and is designed to provide potential, start-up and existing entrepreneurs with the necessary tools and confidence to build sustainable, profitable businesses.
+The course is developed and endorsed by TSiBA Business School and is designed to provide potential, start-up and existing entrepreneurs with the necessary tools and confidence to build sustainable, profitable businesses.
 To run successful businesses, entrepreneurs need to understand the context in which they operate in and they also need to learn basic business skills to function in a competitive business environment.

 This course includes: